cornerStone-Dev/SQLite3_Helper/README.md

 db_FINALIZE(); // finalize all statements and free memory
 ```

 This is all translated into the following macros which you would include at the top of your file.
-See at gen/sql3_macros.c
+See at gen/sql3_macros.c for the full set of generated macros used to bootstrap this tool.

 ```c
 #define SQL3_SETUP(a,b) do{}while(0)